dober-man/f5-agility-labs-waf/docs/class6/module2/lab2/lab2.rst

 	c.
 Enable appropriate violations
 	d.
 Enable appropriate evasions
 5. Run the f5 WAF tester again to make sure all attacks are stopped.
-6. Update the Security Template with the new settings:
+6. Update the Security Template with the new settings.
 	a.
 Go to Security -> Options -> Application Security -> Advanced Configuration -> Policy Templates.
 	b.
 Click on owasptop10 template
 	c.
 Under the Template File line, choose “Use existing security policy” and select the policy you just modified.